 Figure 1: Principle – Cross-border optimisation through Imbalance Netting Cooperations

-The core element of each imbalance netting is the optimisation module, which is used before the activation of aFRR (see Figure 2).
-For this, the deviations (ACE) of each participating control area are submitted to the optimisation module.
-These signals are then netted in real time, considering additional restrictions and limitations.
-As a result of this netting process, individual correction signals are calculated and submitted to the respective grid control systems and their load frequency controllers.
+The core element of imbalance netting is the optimization module, which is used before aFRR is activated (see Figure 2).
+For this, the deviations (ACE) of each participating control area are submitted to the optimization module.
+These signals are then netted in real time, taking into account additional restrictions and limitations.
+Finally, the resulting correction signals are submitted to the respective control areas and their load frequency controllers.

-Where a TSO participates in more than one imbalance netting cooperation, the resulting residual ACE is submitted to another netting module, which allows for additional optimisation steps in different imbalance netting cooperations.
-The optimisation as well as the data submission is performed within seconds.
+If a TSO participates in more than one imbalance netting cooperation, the resulting residual ACE is submitted to a subsequent netting module, which allows for additional optimization steps.
+Each load frequency controller will then receive only the residual signal including all corrections.
+The optimization as well as the data submission is performed within seconds.

 Figure 2: Real-time model of data flows in an Imbalance Netting Cooperation

-Further information on the opportunity prices of the participating TSOs in IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/
+Further information on opportunity prices of the participating TSOs in IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/

-Within the IGCC an additional distribution of benefits resulting from the netting is exercised.
-In order to avoid negative benefits for single TSOs, the individual settlement prices are adjusted and the benefits of other TSOs are shortened by the same amount such that, ideally, there are no net losses for all partners.
-This set-up is designed to avoid systematic discrimination of any partner.
+Within the IGCC an additional re-distribution of benefits resulting from the netting takes place.
+In order to avoid negative benefits for individual TSOs, their settlement prices are adjusted accordingly; consequently, benefits of other TSOs have to be shortened.
+This re-distribution ensures that all participants have an incentive to remain part of the imbalance netting cooperation.
+I.e. this set-up is designed to avoid the systematic discrimination of participants.

 Similar to the publication regarding aFRR, the publication of the imbalance netting correction signals (increase or reduction activation of aFRR) takes place immediately after each 15-minute interval here.
-The components are displayed in different colours, separately for positive and negative activation, in the same graph.
-Also the data is provided via a CSV download.
+The components are displayed in the same graph in different colors, separately for positive and negative activation.
+The data is also available via a CSV download.

-The final correction signals and the settlement prices are published monthly (resolution: 15 minutes) on the APG's website here.
+The final correction signals and settlement prices are published monthly (resolution: 15 minutes) on APG's website here.